pcafrica/advanced_programming_2023-2024/lectures/12/12-py_scicomp.md

 # Seaborn

-Seaborn is built on top of Matplotlib and provides a high-level interface for creating informative statistical graphics.
-It comes with several built-in themes and color palettes to make your visualizations more attractive.
-Let's create a simple scatter plot using Seaborn:
+Seaborn, built on Matplotlib, provides a more intuitive interface for creating statistical plots.
+It integrates well with pandas data structures and offers built-in themes for enhanced visual appeal.

 ```python
 import seaborn as sns